-- For the Week 0 injection of Step 4c, the injection must be given with a minimum of 3 weeks' time and a maximum of 10-12 weeks' time from the injection in Step 4b.
+- For the Week 0 injection of Step 4c or 4d, the injection must be given with a minimum of 3 weeks' time and a maximum of 10-12 weeks' time from the last injection.

 - For all other injections during Steps 4c and 4d, injections must be given with a minimum of 3 weeks.